arngolo/pqkmeans-qgis-plugin/README.md

 - Open the plugin.
 The UI will look as bellow:
 <kbd> <img src="plugin_gui.png" /> </kbd>

+- **k:** as you wish for the number of clusters

+- **num_of_subdimension (M):**  The  number of subdimensions (from the input nD image) for quantization.
+The higher the subdimension the slower the algorithm.

+- **Ks:**  represents the maximum digital number.
+By default it is 256 that corresponds to 8 bits.

+- **sample_size:** The number of pixels you select for quantization.
+(Good results where achieved with 9.5% of the total number of pixels (Ngolo and Watanabe, 2022)).

 ## WINDOWS requirements
 - Install the dependencies by running the requirements.txt file (use the osgeo4w terminal for windows).
 ```